Slovo: Russian Sign Language Dataset: Dataset Creation

 \section{Dataset Creation}

 The following part provides details about our data collection pipeline.
 It consists of 3 main stages: (1) video collection, (2) video validation, and (3) and gesture time interval annotation.
 We used two crowdsourcing platforms: Yandex Toloka\footnote{\url{https://platform.toloka.ai/}} for data mining and ABC Elementary\footnote{\url{https://elementary.activebc.ru}} for the validation and the annotation so that different users are involved in recording and verifying videos.
-In addition, before each stage, crowdworkers must pass a mandatory RSL exam\footnote{RSL exam aims to reveal the knowledge of the language, as it has specific features.} with a score of at least 80\% before being granted access to assignments (see Figure~\ref{fig: pipe}).
+In addition, before each stage, crowdworkers must pass a mandatory RSL exam\footnote{The RSL exam aims to reveal the knowledge of the language, but it can be passed by language learners too.} with a score of at least 80\% before being granted access to assignments.
 These two nuances allow us to get a better and unbiased assessment of the correctness of the videos.

-\textbf{1.
+Figure~\ref{fig: pipe} shows the main part of the dataset creation process. \textbf{1.
 Video Collection.} The essential part of dataset creation started with designing a sign basket.
-We paid attention to choosing frequently used words and sentences in everyday life, and in the end, it turned out to be 1,000 glosses.
-We chose words related to commonly used topics such as food, animals, emotions, colors, time, etc. After, we asked the crowdworkers from Yandex Toloka to record a short video of themselves singing a specific word in RSL based on the provided template.
+We paid attention to choosing words frequently used in everyday life, and in the end, it turned out to be 1,000 glosses.
+We chose words related to commonly used topics such as food, animals, emotions, colors.
+After, we asked the crowdworkers from Yandex Toloka to record a short video of themselves singing a specific word in RSL based on the provided template.
 Video templates were taken from SpreadTheSign website\footnote{\url{https://www.spreadthesign.com/ru.ru/search/}}, a project of the European Sign Language Center association.
+Participants provided informed consent for data processing, ensuring compliance with legal requirements.
+No discrimination or bias was present in the dataset, promoting fairness and inclusivity.